 - After baking the cookies, sandwich two together with fluffy peanut butter filling.
 Then dip or drizzle the cookies in melted chocolate.

 - Peanut Butter Filling.
 Whip together until fluffy ¼ cup peanut butter, 1-2 tablespoons soft butter, 1 tablespoon maple syrup, and a pinch of sea salt.

 - Chocolate for Dipping.
-Melt ½ cup chopped vegan chocolate or chocolate chips and 1 teaspoon refined coconut oil (more if needed for drizzle consistency).
-Dip part of the cookie in the chocolate or drizzle over top.
-Let set on a cookie sheet in fridge.
+Melt ½ cup vegan chocolate chips and 1 teaspoon refined coconut oil in the microwave.
+Dip or drizzle the cookies.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.